haacked/haacked.com/_posts/archived/2005-10-23-video-richard-simmons-visits-whose-line-is-it-anyway.aspx.markdown

 ---
 layout: post
-title: "VIDEO: Richard Simmons Visits Whose Line Is It Anyway."
+title: 'VIDEO: Richard Simmons Visits Whose Line Is It Anyway.'
 date: 2005-10-23 -0800
 comments: true
 disqus_identifier: 10969
 categories: []
+redirect_from: "/archive/2005/10/22/video-richard-simmons-visits-whose-line-is-it-anyway.aspx/"
 ---

 ![Whose Line](http://haacked.com/images/WhoseLineIsIt.jpg) Ok, I may have misfired with the last video, but this is truly hilarious.
 It passed the “Wife Test” (the last one didn’t).